ArashPartow/exprtk/readme.txt

 (5) Zero Parameter Functions
-When  an  ifunction  derived  type  is  defined  with  zero  number of parameters, there are two calling conventions within expressions  that are allowed.
+When either an ifunction  or ivararg_function derived type  is defined with  zero number  of parameters,  there are  two calling  conventions within expressions that are allowed.
 For a function named 'foo'  with zero input parameters the calling styles are as follows:

    (1)  x + sin(foo()- 2) / y
    (2)  x + sin(foo  - 2) / y